 I only had kosher salt on hand, so I started by dissolving the salt in the warm water.

 Once the salt had (mostly) dissolved, I mixed the spices and flour into the salt water solution.
 I started with a wooden spoon, but you really do need to knead the dough to get it to come together nicely.
-This brings me to a tip my mother taught me, and I've never seen in any other recipe for making salt dough: use protective gloves.
+This brings me to a tip my mother taught me, and I've never seen in any other recipe for making salt dough: use protective gloves (I like vinyl gloves that are a little more form fitting than the typical big food service gloves).
 Salt is harder on your skin than you might think, and when my mom was making multiple batches of the salt dough for various groups of kids, she learned the hard way that too much contact with the salt dough (especially in the dry winter), made her hands crack painfully.
 I have always heeded her caution and worn gloves when I mix up salt dough to make ornaments.

 Equipment for Making Gingerbread Salt Dough Ornaments: